Darxo/Hardened/README.md

 - **En Garde** is completely reworked.
 It now grants +15 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla).
 - **Fencer** no longer grants +10 chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability.
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
+- **Hybridization** is completely reworked.
+It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
+It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type hits to have 50% chance to inflict stagger and 100% to stun a staggered opponent and throwing spears to deal 50% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
 - **Formidable Approach** is completely reworked.
 It now only works for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now reduces your damage by 10% but prevents spear attacks from building up any fatigue.